(February – August 1944)

 ORAL HISTORY CLIPS

-Well actually – I often wanted to – is it bad to see the enemy or not to see the enemy, but I never saw a live enemy until I went to Myitkyina.
+INTERVIEWER: What was that like when you were first fired upon?
+HIRABAYASHI: Well actually, I often wanted to… is it bad to see the enemy or not to see the enemy, but I never saw a live enemy until I went to Myitkyina.
 We were fighting in the jungle.
 I heard the enemy, I heard them talk, but I never saw them.
 The only enemy I saw were dead.